 hold fast what is good

-Once we test a teaching against the Bible, then we hold on to that truth with the confidence that this is what God says.
-After we search the Scriptures, there comes a point where we need stability in what we believe.
+Once we test teaching against the Bible, then we hold on to that truth with the confidence that this is what God says.
+After we search the Scriptures, there comes the point where we need stability in what we believe.
 The phrase words “hold fast” means to have and hold.
-First we gain truth, then we retain it.
+First, we gain truth, and then we retain it.

 The word “good” is the term for something profitable or useful.
 God’s Word is profitable for our lives (2 Timothy 3:16-17).